TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Where Giving Begins: Gifts they want.
 Savings you love.

-Shop All Gifts Download the JCPenney App and Get Shopping Check out the app: Download on the App Store Get it on Google Play
+Shop All Gifts Download the JCPenney App and Get Shopping Check Out The App Download on the App Store Get it on Google Play

 Recommendations Discover handpicked items we think you'll love. sign in